openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The family of array types that are parts of the standard library (see :ref:`Standard Library`), including all available operations, is described in the library documentation.
-Common to these types is that the operator '``[]``' can be applied to variables of all array types, and to their derived types.
+It is common to these types that the operator '``[]``' can be applied to variables of all array types, and to their derived types.